fuseml/fuseml/docs/blueprints/002-extension-registry.md

   * one (and only one) instance could be marked as default in the config
   * instances could be global or project-scoped

+* should we add the built-in services (gitea, tekton, trow) to the list of extensions, e.g. as immutable entries ?

 ## Proposed solution

 Implementing an extension registry involves the following high-level changes: